Fuel Tax FAQ24

 Q: When are the tax returns due?

-A: Returns are due on or before the last business day of the month following the month that the transactions occurred.
+A: Returns must be postmarked on or before the last day of the month following the month that the transactions occurred.

 Q: Does a person who exports fuel for sale in another state have to be licensed in Wyoming?

 A: Yes, every exporter of gasoline and/or diesel fuel shall annually obtain a license from the department to conduct business in the state.

 Q: As a fuel transporter, should our company file a common carrier report?